SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

-Unless you need the specific behavior of ``i++``, it is recommended that you use ``++i`` and ``--i`` in all cases, because they have the typical expected behavior of modifying ``i``, and then returning the result.
+Unless you need the specific behavior of ``i++``, it is recommended that you use ``++i`` and ``--i`` in all cases, because they have the typical expected behavior of modifying ``i`` and returning the result.

 ..
 QUESTION: is this good advice
    (given the general prevalence of i++ in the world),